 Elektro Isola's signature materials and processes are also ones that generate a lot of scraps that are for now unused.
 This creates a tension between the historical know how and the need to limit the resources loss.
+Dealing with a potential knowledge gap

 Skilled machinists are difficult to find, which could ultimately lead to key knowledge not being passed properly to future workers.
 'We have a lot of people who have been here for a lot of years, who have a lot of knowledge, but we don't have that much new inspiration, new knowledge from outside.'